 Paragraphs are good to use for every writing that you do and introductions and conclusions are also always important.
 Headings can be used for different points of the proposal so if you have a main point that you want to address, you can put a heading or a little title for this, but not necessarily in every proposal you write.

-Write your own answer to this question from this video lesson.
-You can also find other writing questions for C1 Advanced proposals elsewhere on the internet or in a coursebook.
-If you send your writing with the question to [email protected], then I will mark it and give you feedback based on the official marking criteria, if I have time.
+Write your own answer to the question above.
+You can also find other writing questions for C1 Advanced proposals in my book.
+You can submit a writing via my Cambridge writing exam service, then I will mark it and give you feedback based on the official marking criteria (if I have time).

 Finally for homework you should read the Cambridge English Advanced handbook for teachers if you haven't already read this document it's a really useful document for every part of the C1 Advanced CAE exam so I really recommend it.